 To keep phones charged - all vessels have a 12 volt outlet so bring your car charger along to charge up your phone.

-Cumberland have private moorings available for your use these are situated just off the rock wall at Abell Point Marina, suitable for overnight stays if your departure time on the first day doesn't allow you to reach your first nights' anchorage by 4pm.
+Cumberland Charter Yachts have private moorings available for your use located just off the rock wall at Abell Point Marina, suitable for overnight stays if your departure time on the first day doesn't allow you to reach your first nights' anchorage by 4pm.

-The Great Barrier Reef Marine Park Authority have put down moorings
+The Great Barrier Reef Marine Park Authority (GBRMPA) have installed free public moorings

 1. All vessels are supplied with an AM/FM Radio.